5 Best Home Exercise Equipment for Seniors

 • Features large, easy-to-understand display perfect for seniors

-• Connects to Vive Fit app for progress monitoring and workout ideas
+• Connects to the Vive Fit app for progress monitoring and workout ideas

 Pros